Rishika631/MercerHackathon_NeuronX/README.md

 cd MercerHackathon_NeuronX

-2.Install the required dependencies:
+2. Install the required dependencies:

-Install the required Python packages by running the following command in your terminal or command prompt: pip install -r requirements.txt
+Install the required Python packages by running the following command in your terminal or command prompt:

+pip install -r requirements.txt

-3.Set up the secret key:
+3. Set up the secret key:
 In the project directory, find the app.py file and open it with a code editor.
 Replace the placeholder API keys with your actual API keys: openai.api_key = 'YOUR_OPENAI_API_KEY'

-4.Set up the Google Calendar credentials:
+4. Set up the Google Calendar credentials:

 Place the credentials.json file (which contains your Google Calendar API credentials) in the project root directory and also add the access token and refresh token in token.json

-5.Run the project
+5. Run the project
-Once you have all the prerequisites ready, you can run the project project locally by executing the app.py file using the command: streamlit run app.py
+Once you have all the prerequisites ready, you can run the project locally by executing the app.py file using the command: streamlit run app.py